Spectral Analysis of the Quantum Random Energy Model: Introduction and main results

 \subsubsection{Critical case $\Gamma = \beta_c$}

 We complete the picture on the ground state by describing the situation in the critical case $\Gamma = \beta_c$, where the quantum phase transition occurs.
-Adapting techniques developed for the proof of the previous results, one may also prove that typically one observes a paramagnetic behavior at criticality.
+Adapting techniques, one may also prove that typically one observes a paramagnetic behavior at criticality.